 But the export market from the UK does not include the United States.
 The creme eggs on store shelves all over the US are not made by Cadburys, but instead are made by Hershey, under a licensing agreement.

-Creme Egg Wars
+Creme Egg Branding

 In January 2015 the sale of all UK manufactured Cadbury chocolates and candies was banned in the United States.
 This chocolate war erupted between Hershey’s and Cadbury’s because the US based company did not want to have British imports on the American market, competing with their versions of these classic candies.